olbrichattila/galleryorganiser/README.md

-# Gallery organiser / splitter
+# Gallery Organizer / Splitter

 This small utility can copy your files and split them according to their type and date: